Mark Goodwin (Chair)

 More specifically the charity aims to:

-The board is assisted by the Bursar who acts as Clerk to the Governors.
+The board is assisted by the School Business Manager who acts as Clerk to the Governors.

 School governors (unpaid voluntary servants) have long played a part in schools in England and Wales.
 This system of management does not normally operate in Europe and reflects the school system of decentralisation.